Your Application Must Include:

 Within 1 Year Before You Apply:

-4. Earn a score > 300 (verbal reasoning + quantitative reasoning) on the revised GRE exam (see http://www.ets.org/gre/revised_general/about for more information).
-This criterion is tentative until November 2011, when verified concordance between the former GRE and the revised GRE exam scores will be available.
-Regardless of the final UCF Biology criterion, the higher the score the better your chances.
+4. Earn a GRE Score > 50th percentile for both the verbal reasoning and quantitative reasoning sections.
 Analytical Writing scores are also considered but not computed as part of the entrance criterion – it is important that you complete that portion of the exam, too.

 5. Decide if you are interested in a Ph.D., Master’s (thesis), or Professional Science Master’s degree: